upstox/upstox-nodejs/examples/websocket/market_data/v3/README.md

 node websocket_client.js
 ```

-Replace websocket_client.py with the name of your JavaScript file.
+Replace websocket_client.js with the name of your JavaScript file.

 ## Understanding the Code

-The script first authenticates using an OAuth2 access token.
-It fetches the authorized redirect URI from the Upstox server and uses this to establish a connection to the Websocket server.
+The script fetches the authorized redirect URI from the Upstox server using a valid access token and utilizes this URI to establish a connection with the WebSocket server.

-The script then establishes a websocket connection, sends a subscription request for "NSE_INDEX|Nifty Bank" and "NSE_INDEX|Nifty 50".
+After that it sends a subscription request for "NSE_INDEX|Nifty Bank" and "NSE_INDEX|Nifty 50".
 When it receives data from the server, it decodes the protobuf data and then logs the decoded data.

 ## Support

-If you encounter any problems or have any questions about this project, feel free to open an issue in this repository.
+If you encounter any problems or have any questions about this project, feel free to post it on our [Developer Community](https://community.upstox.com/c/developer-api/15).

 ## Disclaimer